HARMONICOM/horizon_sample/README.md

-# Horizon Test
+# Horizon sample

-Test project for the Horizon web framework.
+Sample project for the Horizon web framework.

 ## Build and Run